the message center

 Some practices want every call answered live.
 Others use live answering only during certain times, for specific call types, or when staff are unavailable.

-When calls are answered live, operators:
+When calls are answered live, our operators:

 • Capture the information you require